totaldebug/totaldebug.uk/_posts/2022-03-23-creating-the-perfect-python-project.md

 its a great start with more to come.

-I also execute these as github actions on my projects, that way anyone else who contributes but doesnt install the pre-commit hooks will be held accountable to resolve any issues prior to merging their pull requests.
+I also execute these as github actions on my projects, that way anyone else who contributes but doesn't install the pre-commit hooks will be held accountable to resolve any issues prior to merging their pull requests.

 Hopefully some of this information was useful for you, If you have any questions about this article and share your thoughts head over to my [Discord](https://discord.gg/6fmekudc8Q).